 His area of expertise is bioanalytical method development for analysis of small molecules (biomarkers, metabolites, drugs etc) in biological samples using LC-MS/MS. Abhinav’s research work started with a short project (metabolomics of hypoxic stress using high resolution mass spectrometry) placement with Beatson Laboratory, Glasgow, UK in 2009 (April-September).
 During his PhD (in collaboration with Southmead hospital, Bristol, UK) he used HILIC and RP liquid chromatography with mass spectrometry and electrochemical detection systems in order to analyse polar, non-polar compounds and biomarkers in complex biological samples.
 He developed and validated many LC-MS/MS (SRM) methods for the analysis of polar and non-polar compounds (and metabolites) in human serum and urine for pharmacokinetic and pharmacodynamics studies.

-Presently, Abhinav is working as Postdoctoral Research Associate where he is involved in biomarker discovery and quantitation and looking for post-translational modifications as biomarkers for NAFLD.
-The techniques he works with include TMT based discovery, targeted PRM and DIA based quantitation using Q-Exactive mass spectrometer and Skyline.
-Abhinav is also developing a HPLC method for the quantification of iminosugars (UV-4) in human plasma.
+In the Zitzmannlab, Abhinav worked as Postdoctoral Research Associate where he was involved in biomarker discovery and quantitation and looked for post-translational modifications as biomarkers for NAFLD.
+The techniques he worked with include TMT based discovery, targeted PRM and DIA based quantitation using the Q-Exactive mass spectrometer and Skyline.
+Abhinav also developed a HPLC method for the quantification of an iminosugar (UV-4) in human plasma.